LeoVS09/k8s-cluster-bootstrap/README.md

 # Kubernetes Infrustructure Bootstrap

-Defaults services collection for production ready Kubernetes cluster.
+Base services collection for production ready Kubernetes cluster.

 This collection based on know enterprise wide services, already used by many companies.
+Bootstrap contain base GitOps setup and examples for add new applications.

+## Target

-If you searching for base setup for your cluster, probably [Bitnami Kubernetes Production Runtime](https://github.com/bitnami/kube-prod-runtime) will be usefull to you.
-Bitnamic alredy accessable for GKE, AKS, and Amazon EKS.
-But goal of this bootstrap define vendor free bootstrap, which can be started in any type of cluster, not depend on cloud provider.
+Goal of this bootstrap define vendor free bootstrap, which can be started in any type of cluster, not depend on cloud provider.

+But if it not problem for you, you can use [Bitnami Kubernetes Production Runtime](https://github.com/bitnami/kube-prod-runtime).
+BKPR alredy accessable for GKE, AKS, and Amazon EKS.

 You can fork this project for define your own infrsutructure bootstrap.
 Any PRs are allways welcome.

-Don't mix infrustructure and business services, this setup only define basic infrsutructure, for define business services better use GitOps soltuions, like [ArgoCD](https://argoproj.github.io/argo-cd/) which already build it in this bootstrap.
+**Advice:** Don't mix infrustructure and business services, this setup only define infrsutructure, for define business services better use GitOps soltuions, like [ArgoCD](https://argoproj.github.io/argo-cd/), which already build it in this bootstrap.

 ## Services